Why Partial Preterism is Wrong

 Almost all Christians agree that five key prophetic Bible passages refer to the same events: Matthew 24, Mark 13, Luke 21, Zechariah 14, and much of the Book of Revelation.

-Futurism is the view of most (but not all) genuine Christians, that these end-time passages have their ultimate fulfillment in the future.
-Some variations:
+Futurism is the view of many (but not all) genuine Christians, that these end-time passages have their ultimate fulfillment in the future.
+Some variations: Pre-trib, Mid-trib, Post-trib, Pre-wrath, unknown time of rapture

-Premillennialists vs. many amillennialists
+Premillennialists vs. futurist amillennialists

 Babylon refers to Rome, Babylon, or another city